codemagic-ci-cd/codemagic-docs/content/partials/yaml-publishing-app-store-connect-team-integration.md

     # build to App Store review.
 Note: This action is performed during post-processing.
     submit_to_app_store: true

     # Optional boolean, defaults to false.
-Whether to cancel previous submissions (if applicable)
+Set to true to cancel the previous
+    # submission (if applicable) when submitting a new build to App Store review.
-    # to App Store Connect.
-It allows automatically submitting a new submission for review if a previous submission exists.
+    # This allows automatically submitting a new build for review if a previous submission exists.
     # Note: This action is performed during post-processing.
     cancel_previous_submissions: true